MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnection.md

 # New-CsTeamsShiftsConnection

 ## SYNOPSIS
-This cmdlet creates a Shifts WFM connection.
+This cmdlet creates a new workforce management (WFM) connection.

 ## SYNTAX